 In 2001, MIT Media Lab professor Alex "Sandy" Pentland was in India to start Media Lab Asia.
 "I noticed that many of the meetings we had, especially on the board, were controversial," Pentland told MIT News.

-The problem, according to Pentland, was the way people were communicating.
+The , according to Pentland, was how people communicated.
 Not necessarily the words they used, but the tone and emphasis of their voice.

-This experience culminated in Pentland's quest to quantitate the way the world is communicating, which often contradicts what it says.
-That is, Pentland wanted to understand the subtle parameters in speech, tone, and body language, which have nothing to do with words.
+This experience peaked Pentland's interest in quantifying how people communicate, which often contradicts what they say.
+That is, Pentland wanted to understand the subtle parameters in speech, tone, as well as language , which have nothing to do with words.

-So MIT researchers have developed something they call a sociometer (sensors that follow patterns in speech and body movement during a conversation).
+So MIT researchers developed something they call a sociometer (sensors that track patterns in speech and body movement during a s).

-Researchers were able to predict the outcome of interactions in work interviews to an extremely high degree without being able to hear words from the interlocutors.
+Researchers were able to predict the outcome of interview interactions to an extremely high degree without being able to hear the words of the interlocutors.

 Later, Pentland's research turned to healthcare, as voice analysis could help detect depression symptoms.
 So 2007 was founded company Cogito, and managed to get funding to see if technology can be used in veterans who are potentially suffering from PTSD.